-- ProMedica Insurance Corporation f/k/a ProMedica Health Ventures Corporation f/k/a Vanguard Health Ventures, Inc., an Ohio nonprofit corporation. - ◆ Paramount Preferred Options, Inc., an Ohio for-profit corporation, which is wholly-owned by ProMedica Insurance Corporation. - Health Management Solutions, Inc., an Ohio for-profit corporation which is wholly-owned by Paramount Preferred Options. - ◆ NAIC 95189-Paramount Care, Inc., an Ohio nonprofit health-insuring corporation and a wholly-owned subsidiary of ProMedica Insurance Corporation. - ◆ Paramount Benefits Agency, Inc., an Ohio for-profit corporation and a wholly owned subsidiary of ProMedica Insurance Corporation. - ◆ NAIC 95566-Paramount Care of Michigan, Inc., a Michigan nonprofit corporation and a wholly-owned subsidiary of ProMedica Insurance Corporation. - ◆ NAIC 11518-Paramount Insurance Company f/k/a ProMedica Life Insurance Company, a for-profit corporation and a wholly owned subsidiary of ProMedica Insurance Corporation. - ◆ NAIC 12353-Paramount Advantage, an Ohio nonprofit corporation wholly owned subsidiary of ProMedica Insurance Corporation. - Bay Park Community Hospital, an Ohio nonprofit corporation. - Defiance Hospital, Inc., an Ohio nonprofit corporation. - ◆ Kaitlyn's Cottage, Inc., an Ohio nonprofit corporation with Defiance Hospital, Inc., as its sole member. - Emma L. Bixby Medical Center, a Michigan nonprofit corporation and a wholly-owned subsidiary of ProMedica Health System, Inc. - ◆ Bixby Medical Office Limited Partnership, a Michigan limited partnership in which Emma L. Bixby Medical Center holds 64.44% ownership interest with various physicians having the remaining 35.56% interest. - ◆ Monroe Cancer Center, a Michigan nonprofit corporation in which Emma L. Bixby Medical Center has 33.33% ownership interest with Barbara Ann Karmanos Cancer Center having 33.33% and Mercy Memorial Hospital Corporation having 33.33% - ◆ Lenawee Long Term Care Corporation, a Michigan nonprofit corporation and a wholly owned subsidiary of Emma L. Bixby Medical Center.
+- ProMedica Insurance Corporation f/k/a ProMedica Health Ventures Corporation f/k/a Vanguard Health Ventures, Inc., an Ohio nonprofit corporation. - ◆ Paramount Preferred Options, Inc., an Ohio for-profit corporation, which is wholly-owned by ProMedica Insurance Corporation. - Health Management Solutions, Inc., an Ohio for-profit corporation which is wholly-owned by Paramount Preferred Options - Paramount Preferred Solutions, Inc., an Ohio for-profit corporation which is wholly-owned by Paramount Preferred Options - ◆ NAIC 95189-Paramount Care, Inc., an Ohio nonprofit health-insuring corporation with ProMedica Insurance Corporation as its sole member. - ◆ Paramount Benefits Agency, Inc., an Ohio for-profit corporation and a wholly owned subsidiary of ProMedica Insurance Corporation. - ◆ NAIC 95566-Paramount Care of Michigan, Inc., a Michigan nonprofit corporation with ProMedica Insurance Corporation as its sole shareholder.